digital-cargo/good-practice-eCommerce/README.md

 }
 ```

+**LoadingActivity** for loading the ULD (BUP) onto the aircraft

-In our case, the required loadingActivity is also provided by the carrier, as we assume, that the CHA is not using ONE Record yet:
+In our case, the required loadingActivities are provided by the carrier, as we assume, that the CHA is not using ONE Record yet:

 ```json
 {